ndau/commands/cmd/ndsh/README.md

     - get and set system variables
     - get sib information
     - get version information
-- `prepare` mode for transactions:
-    - override any field
-    - add signatures from arbitrary private keys
-    - add signatures directly from certain harware keys
-    - just emit the signable bytes of the current state
-    - when complete, `write` to serialize the JSON out, or `send` to send to the blockchain
 - arrow-pageable history for non-secret commands

 ### Maybe